YiZhong-xybc/YiZhong-xybc.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a senior undergraduate student majoring in Electronic Information Engineering at China Agricultural University.
+Hello, I'm Zhong Yi.I am currently a senior undergraduate student majoring in Electronic Information Engineering at China Agricultural University.
 I will begin pursuing my Ph.D. at Tongji University in fall 2026.

 My research interests lie in **reinforcement learning** and **autonomous driving**.
 In particular, I am fascinated by the intersection of control, robotics, and artificial intelligence, and how these fields converge to enable intelligent autonomous systems.